-Traditionally, this salad includes layers of iceberg lettuce, tomatoes, onions, cucumbers, hard-boiled eggs, sharp cheddar cheese, bacon pieces and peas.
+Traditionally, this salad includes layers of iceberg lettuce, tomatoes, onions, cucumbers, hard-boiled eggs, sharp cheddar cheese, bacon pieces, and peas.
 It’s then topped with a mayonnaise/sour cream dressing.

-Everything in a typical seven-layer salad works on keto diet, except the peas.
+Everything in a typical seven-layer salad works on a keto diet, except the peas.
 So, my recipe for keto layered salad obviously won’t include them.

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.

-The other thing to keep in mind when making a recipe for keto layered salad is to aim to use a high quality mayo.
+The other thing to keep in mind when making a recipe for keto layered salad is to aim to use a high-quality mayo.
 Personally, I love using ones that are made with avocado oil.

 Using avocado oil has the added benefit of being rich in monounsaturated fats, that have been shown to decrease oxidative stress, improve mitochondrial function, reduce inflammation, and support cardiovascular help.